-Business & Financial Solutions is an tax accounting firm.
-And we provide a wide range of services to individuals, businesses and nonprofit organizations.
+Business & Financial Solutions is a tax accounting firm.
+And we provide a wide range of services to individuals, businesses, and nonprofit organizations.
 Our goal is to assist clients in their successes.
 We offer the services and tools you need for that success.
-Inclusively, we prepare the the Form 990 Income Tax Return for exempt Organizations.
+Inclusively, we prepare the Form 990 Income Tax Return for exempt Organizations.
 And our tax preparers are experienced and efficient.
-Moreover, we can prepare form 990 for tax exempt organizations, regardless of the type of organization.
+Moreover, we can prepare form 990 for tax-exempt organizations, regardless of the type of organization.

 However, some organizations, such as political, churches, and other religious organizations, are exempt from filing an annual Form 990.
 Except for those exempt from filing, we recommend every organization file the form.
 But we don’t make the recommendation lightly.
 And we make the recommendation, despite the fact that they are not required.
 There is a perfectly good reason for the recommendation.

 Non-profit, actively seeking funding through grants, will be required to provide copies of recent 990 tax returns.
 And the funder will want to see this return as part of the review process for the grant.
 Providing copies of these tax returns greatly improves the possibility of regardless of the gross receipts or assets requirement.

 Form 990 initially requires the organization to describe its mission or other significant activities.
 Therefore, the organization must disclose financial details on its revenues, expenses, assets, and liabilities.
 Also, the IRS wants to ensure that the organization is worthy of maintaining its tax-exempt status.
 And the agency requires more details on the types of activities it engages in during the year.